TheFern16/hippityhop/PRESS_RELEASE.md

   > Find the song that you just can't quite remember.

 ## Summary ##
   > Hippity hop is designed for people who just can't quite remember that one song!
 An app like shazam is great for those instances when a song is playing.
-Hippity hop is built for people wanting to remember that one song, but only remember a snippet of the song.
-Or a specific lyrics or sentence.
+Hippity hop is built for people wanting to remember that one song...
+If you can remember that song lyric, or that quote you love.
+Hippity hop will find it for you.
 Find the song that you just can't quite remember.

 ## Problem ##
   > Have you ever had a melody stuck in your head?
 Or a specific lyric in your head?
 Has it ever driven you crazy?